oceanprotocol/ocean.py/READMEs/setup.md

 Above, you set these values using envvars.
 However, you can also set them in a config file.
 Let's do that!

-1. Create a file, named e.g. `config.ini`
-2. Create just one envvar to point to the config file.
+1. Create an envvar to point to the config file.
 In your terminal: `export CONFIG_FILE=config.ini`
+1. Create the file itself, named e.g. `config.ini`
-3. Fill the new file like the following.
+3. Fill the new file like the following:

 ```bash
 [eth-network]